A Shot a Day Keeps the Doctor Away

 You can buy Fire Cider on Amazon for backup, but it’s easy and inexpensive to make.
 It just has to steep for a month before being ready to use.
 If you’d like to make it yourself, there is a recipe on page 3 from Rosemary Gladstar, known as the Godmother of American Herbalism.

-Meanwhile here’s some good information from Debra Maslowski on why Fire Cider should be in your medicine cabinet, whether you make your own or buy it.
+Meanwhile here’s some good information from Debra Maslowski on DIYnatural.com, on why Fire Cider should be in your medicine cabinet, whether you make your own or buy it.2)http://www.diynatural.com/fire-cider/

-Fire cider is an old folk remedy and can be taken hot or cold, straight up or mixed in foods or drinks, or even made into a slushie.
+An old folk remedy, FC can be taken hot or cold, straight up or mixed in foods or drinks.
 You can adjust it as you see fit for your own tastes.
-2)http://www.diynatural.com/fire-cider/

 Fire Cider Cold and Flu Recipe